 I am a get-in-and-go kinda driver, with little patience for things like studying manuals or exploring features.
 My knowledge of a car evolves as I use it, and I was happily surprised as I stumbled onto features of the Enclave.
 I mean, who knew I needed to kick to open the trunk?
 I also liked the extra USB ports.
 Eventually I would have found the built-in WiFi hot spot.

 Buick Enclave Useful Tech

-The 2018 Enclave is a 21st century Buick with all of the tech you could want: automatic braking with forward collision alert (it’s like having another set of eyes on the road, especially helpful in stop-n-go Cali traffic), adaptive cruise, lane change and blind spot sensors, Apple Carplay, OnStar and the sleeper feature that I didn’t know I would like so much: rearview mirror auto-dimmer – no more blinding bright lights in your mirror.
+The 2018 model Enclave Buick loaned us to drive on this trip was a 21st century Buick with all of the tech you could want: automatic braking with forward collision alert (it’s like having another set of eyes on the road, especially helpful in stop-n-go Cali traffic), adaptive cruise, lane change and blind spot sensors, Apple Carplay, OnStar and the sleeper feature that I didn’t know I would like so much: rearview mirror auto-dimmer – no more blinding bright lights in your mirror.